multivendorx/MultiVendorX/readme.txt

 * Added     - Compatibility of WooCommerce 8.9.0.
 * Added     - Option to add "Free shipping" for coupons #716.
 * Added     - Commission field support for vendor wise commission as per the commission type #742.
-* Fix       - Total order numbers mismatched when the Woocommerce HPOS feature is enabled #734.
+* Fix       - Total order numbers mismatched when the WooCommerce HPOS feature is enabled #734.
 * Fix       - Commission field support for product wise commission as per the commission type #742.
 * Fix       - The issue with the store banner for mobile view #711.